-When you reach day 25 after mating, you should bring your pregnant dog in to see your veterinarian for a formal checkup.
+When you reach day 25 after mating during week four, you should bring your pregnant dog in to see your veterinarian for a formal checkup.
 Your vet will perform an ultrasound which will confirm the pregnancy.
 This will also give you an estimate for the litter size, although it is not an exact total.
 This will also be your first opportunity to catch any issues with the pregnancy, should any exist.

 You can also use a blood test to confirm your dog’s pregnancy by checking your dog’s level of relaxin, which is a hormone that is only created by the placenta.
 However, an ultrasound will provide you with more complete information.

 You should keep your dog on its normal diet, perhaps with a slight increase in food, but should be more careful when it comes to walks and play.
 Your dog should continue exercising, but rough play and strenuous exercise should be eliminated so your dog doesn’t over-exert herself.

 Around day 35 during week five, the first stage of gestation, or embryogenesis, ends and the second will begin.
 The puppies’ organs have begun to form at this stage, and will now be known as a fetus.
 The weight of the fetus will dramatically increase in weight at this time up to as much as 75 percent.

 There is less risk of developmental issues at this stage, but you should continue to use caution when it comes to rough play and strenuous exercise.
 Your dog’s weight will likely increase, and her appetite should follow suit, but it isn’t a big deal if this doesn’t happen yet.
 You can adjust your dog’s diet as needed, but avoid changing it dramatically.

 Things will kick into gear around day 42 during week six as your dog enters the third stage of gestation.
 This is the final stage, where the fetus will start to look like a dog, the skeleton will become solid, and claws will grow.
 Both the fetus and mother will gain weight at this stage.